TheBlueOwls/challenge-azure-data-engineer-take-home/README.md

 Save the raw ingested data as your Bronze layer (CSV files in a `bronze/` folder).
 Add an `_ingested_at` timestamp column and `_source_endpoint` column to each file.

-**Data management strategy:** Bronze is append-only — each pipeline run adds new records without modifying or overwriting existing data.
-Your ingestion logic should ensure that re-running the pipeline does not create duplicates for that date ensuring historisation.
+**Data management strategy:** Bronze is append-only — each pipeline run appends new records without overwriting existing data.
+To prevent duplicates across runs, track which pages or date ranges have already been successfully ingested (e.g. via a simple manifest file or by checking existing records before writing).
+Re-running the pipeline for the same date range should produce no new rows in Bronze.

 ---